xcczach/moshi-web-inference/README.md

-# VITA 1.5 web inference
+# Moshi 1.5 web inference

 Expose an HTTP API for inference.